mohitpai/journey-optimizer.en/help/using/start/limitations.md

 * The segment and namespace chosen in **Segment Qualification** (first node) can not be changed in new versions.
 * The re-entrance rule must be the same in all journey versions.
 * A journey starting with a **Read Segment** cannot start with another event in next versions.

 ### Custom actions {#custom-actions}

 * The custom action URL does not support dynamic parameters.
-* Only POST and PUT call methods are supported.
+* Only POST and PUT call methods are supported
-* The name of the query parameter or header must not start with "." or "$".
+* The name of the query parameter or header must not start with "." or "$"
-* IP addresses are not allowed.
+* IP addresses are not allowed
 * Internal Adobe addresses (.adobe.) are not allowed.

 ### Events {#events}

 * For system-generated events, streaming data used to initiate a customer journey must be configured within Journey Optimizer first to get a unique orchestration ID.
 This orchestration ID must be appended to the streaming payload coming into Adobe Experience Platform.
 This limitation does not apply to rule-based events.

 ### Data sources {#data-sources}

 * External data sources can be leveraged within a customer journey to lookup external data in real-time.
 These sources must be usable via REST API, support JSON and be able to handle the volume of requests.

 ### Journeys starting at the same time as a profile creation {#journeys-limitation-profile-creation}